ijoijo/docker-armhf-swift/Readme.md

 ### Pre-requisites
 Have docker up and running on your favorite ARM Linux distribution (Raspbian, Ubuntu, ArchLinux, HypriotOS).

-If needed you can follow the instructions given on the Hypriot website, which gives a lot of useful hints about running Docker on ARM.
+If needed you can follow the instructions given on the Hypriot website, which gives a lot of useful hints about running Docker on ARM: [http://blog.hypriot.com](http://blog.hypriot.com)

 ### Docker Instructions